pnp/pnpjs/packages/logging/docs/index.md

 ## Subscribing a Listener

 By default no listeners are subscribed, so if you would like to get logging information you need to subscribe at least one listener.
 This is done as shown below by importing the Logger and your listener(s) of choice.
-Here we are using the provided Console Listener.
+Here we are using the provided ConsoleListener.
 We are also setting the active log level, which controls the level of logging that will be output.
 Be aware that Verbose produces a substantial amount of data about each request.

 ```TypeScript
 import {